jslagrew/cowrieprocessor/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 4-Clause License - see the LICENSE file for details.

+This is a fork of the original project by Jessie Lagrew (https://github.com/jslagrew/cowrieprocessor).
+The original author's work is not covered by this license.
+This license only applies to modifications made by Steven Peterson.

 # cowrieprocessor
 The initial purpose of this application is helps simplify command input and file download data from DShield Honeypots (https://github.com/DShield-ISC/dshield).
 This Python applications is designed to process and summarize Cowrie logs (https://github.com/cowrie/cowrie).